 This article is possible thanks to the support of Tbilisi City Hall who invited me to discover the city of Tbilisi, nevertheless, absolutely all opinions and the marvellous food that I noshed on, are my very own!

-Please note that there are three affiliate link companies connected to this post!
+In short, there are three affiliate link companies connected to this post!
 Every time one of these services is used, booked, and paid for via my link, I get a little percentage, but at no extra cost to yourself!
 A win-win for all!

 Note!
 I never travel without insurance as you never know what might happen.